 Rationale:

 NRSP-3 directly supports the Grand Challenges of the Science Roadmap for Food and Agriculture (1), and specifically Grand Challenge 1, 2, 3 and 6.
-NRPS-3 also somewhat supports Challenges 4 and 5.
+NRPS-3 also supports Challenges 4 and 5.

 Grand Challenge 1 “We must enhance the sustainability, competitiveness, and profitability of U.S. food and agricultural systems.”